vasanthanViper/Digital-Calculator/README.md

-Here’s a **professional and client-attractive GitHub README** for your **Digital Calculator** project — clear, well-formatted, and keyword-rich to make your repository stand out:

----

 # 🧮 Digital Calculator

 A **simple yet powerful web-based digital calculator** built using **HTML, CSS, and JavaScript**.
 This project provides an interactive and responsive calculator interface capable of performing basic arithmetic operations such as addition, subtraction, multiplication, and division.